dj3520/QuarterBack/README.md

 # QuarterBack
 A discord.py bot.
-Made to help a memer and track a football.
-Currently a work in progress.
+Originally made to help a memer and track a football.
+Mostly just for custom utility work now.